bpbpublications/Python-for-Cybersecurity-Cookbook/README.md

-# Python Cybersecurity Solutions Cookbook
+# Python for Cybersecurity Cookbook
- Python Cybersecurity Solutions Cookbook, by BPB Publications
+ Python for Cybersecurity Cookbook, by BPB Publications